Dragon Age: Development

 Canadian video game developer David Gaider came up with most of the background lore for the franchise's setting and served as its lead writer until 2015.
-The name ”Thedas” originated as shorthand for “The Dragon Age Setting”.
+The name "Thedas" originated as shorthand for "The Dragon Age Setting".
 Thedas is a world inspired by European folklore and the romances of medieval Europe, with real world analogues used as the basis of some in-universe elements.
 For example, the nations of Ferelden and Orlais are based on medieval England and Renaissance-era France respectively.
-The Qunari’s role within the setting is comparable to that of the historical Viking expansion.
+The Qunari's role within the setting is comparable to that of the historical Viking expansion.
 Gaider seeded numerous elements of lore all across Thedas during the developmental cycle for Origins, without any expectation that the material he wrote would ultimately be used for the final product.
 This left room for possible exploration of story elements or locations unused in Origins as the basis for tie-in material in other media, such as his debut novel Dragon Age: The Stolen Throne as well as subsequent sequels to Origin.

 Although Dragon Age has been described as a dark fantasy setting, the series uses many common tropes in fantasy fiction, such as quests, the presence of magic as well as elves and dwarves in its narrative, and an overarching conflict between heroes and the forces of evil.
 Dragon Age also takes inspiration from A Song of Ice and Fire, a fantasy novel series by George R. R. Martin, particularly in the depiction of a morally ambiguous world where characters are often embroiled in no-win scenarios.
 An act of betrayal by the Ferelden lord Loghain Mac Tir which led to the disastrous outcome of the Battle of Ostagar as well as his final fate are thematically reminiscent of the treacherous political machinations depicted in A Song of Ice and Fire.
-The Grey Wardens’ concept of a sworn brotherhood with its grim outlook and constant vigilance in anticipation of the threat of a monstrous invasion are particularly similar to that of the Night's Watch organization.
+The Grey Wardens' concept of a sworn brotherhood with its grim outlook and constant vigilance in anticipation of the threat of a monstrous invasion are particularly similar to that of the Night's Watch organization.

 The art style for the series underwent a drastic overhaul under the leadership of art director Matt Goldman beginning with Dragon Age II, as the original art style for Origins was deemed to be "generic".
 The Darkspawn in particular were redesigned after the developers decided to portray them "like a complete and cohesive group" with an emphasis on their original concept as severely sickened creatures, whereas they have a more "hodgepodge appearance" in Origins which resembled J.R.R.
 Tolkien's orcs.
 The Qunari were initially presented in Origins as hornless, though the developers had originally intended for them to have horns, and as a result the Qunari's physical appearance underwent a redesign.
 Subsequent instalments in the franchise retroactively explained that most Qunari in fact have horns, and that hornlessness is a rare genetic variation found in certain individuals.
-In 2025, after being asked if the Dragon Age franchise is dead, Bioware writer said it belongs to the fans now.